sarambasich/libSwiftCal/README.md

 ###Install
 ####CocoaPods
-Not yet able to support Cocoa Touch Frameworks.
+Looking to add CocoaPods support in the future

 ####Manual
-- Link [PEGKit](https://github.com/itod/pegkit) as one of your project's dependencies (the project is pre-configured for CocoaPods)
+- Link [PEGKit](https://github.com/itod/pegkit) as one of your project's dependencies
 - Incorporate the the Xcode project into your project by combining the two in a workspace (the easiest way I've found to do this is drag the .xcodeproj on to the **top** of your project navigator above any existing files/projects)
-- Add libSwiftCal as a target dependency
+- Add libSwiftCal as a linked library (in project > General and project > Build Phases)

 ###Usage
-- Import the libSwiftCal framework using `import libSwiftCal`
+- Import the libSwiftCal framework into Swift code using `import libSwiftCal`

 ```swift
 let d: [String : AnyObject] = ["VCALENDAR": ["VTODO": ["SUMMARY": "Pick up eggs."], ...], ...]